General Information

 Mpox in USA ex Eastern Africa

 As of 16 November 2024, the Centers for Disease Control and Prevention (CDC) have reported the first case of mpox clade I in an individual who travelled from Eastern Africa to California.
 The risk remains low for the general population in the USA.
-Please see our mpox in brief article for further details on mpox.
+Please see our Topics in Brief article for further details on mpox.

 Lassa fever in USA ex West Africa

 The US Centers for Disease Control and Prevention (US CDC) and the Iowa Department of Health have reported a fatal case of suspected Lassa fever in an Iowa resident who returned to the US from West Africa in October 2024.
 Risk to the general public is extremely low.
-Please see the Lassa fever in brief article for further details on Lassa fever.
+Please see our Topics in Brief article for further details on Lassa fever.

 Rickettsiosis in USA